steveshogren/blog-source/source/_posts/2016-02-19-pop-culture-architecture.markdown

 communication and teamwork.
 [(2)](http://www.stackbuilders.com/news/the-hidden-costs-of-microservices)

-For most teams the logical conclusion should be: a microservice architecture solves problems we don't have.
+For most teams, the logical conclusion probably will be: a microservice architecture solves problems we don't have.

-Microservices are fashionable because they indicate work at the size and scale of a handful of elite companies.
+Microservices remain fashionable because they indicate work at the size and scale of a handful of elite companies.
 You would only likely encounter a couple hundred companies in the world that have a development staff so large or loads so high as to truly require such a system.
 Because of the rarity of actual need, it is a perfect signaling mechanism for status.